Everyone responds differently to medication so treatment must be individually tailored to your needs.

 Everyone has different limits – taking too much magnesium for you will cause diarrhoea so start small eg 150mg each night.

 Vitamin D3 (cholecalciferol) is crucial for your general good health and to maintain your immune systems and calcium stability.
 Don’t confuse this with the active form of vitamin D which we take as alfacalcidol or calcitriol, and which is really a type of hormone.
-Vitamin D3 is usually converted into the active form or vitamin D by the action of the parathyroid hormone.
+Vitamin D3 ( from the sun, supplements or food) is usually converted into the active form or vitamin D by the action of parathyroid hormone (PTH).

 Without PTH you can’t do this and so you need Alfacalcidol instead, to increase your active vitamin D levels.
 But you still need to maintain high levels of Vitamin D3 all year round.
 Ask your endocrinologist for a blood test.
-If you are very deficient you will need to take higher dose supplements (eg 5,000 mcg daily) for a few months before the level will increase.
-(Very high doses ie 20,000 mcg daily are not recommended in hypopara).
+If you are very deficient you will need to take higher dose supplements (eg 5,000iu daily) for a few months before the level will increase.
+(Very high doses ie 20,000iu daily are not recommended in hypopara).

-Once at a good level you can switch to a daily maintenance dose of 400 – 800mcg (summer) and 800-1600mcg winter).
+Once at a good level you can switch to a daily maintenance dose of 400 – 800iu (summer) and 800-1600iu winter).
 You will need to ask your endo to monitor your level with a yearly or twice yearly blood test. ( GP’s won’t often do this).

 Vitamin D levels naturally fall during the winter and are normally at their lowest in April and highest in September.
 You need to keep your levels stable all year round, at around 75mmol/L.